Drug and Alcohol Detox

 - Other severe symptoms

 - 5-7 days after last drink – Alcohol withdrawal symptoms lessen in intensity.
+Dangerous withdrawal symptoms like delirium tremens are usually over.
 You may still have anxiety, insomnia and gastrointestinal problems.
+You will probably feel well enough to attend alcohol treatment at this point.

 - Weeks to months after last drink – You may continue to experience mild anxiety, lethargy and other psychological symptoms.
 Your brain continues to rebalance and your body mends from the damage of alcohol abuse.

-Opiate detox – Withdrawal typically begins within one day if you’ve been abusing opiates.
-The first 72 hours are usually the most difficult.
-Symptoms include:
+Opioid withdrawal syndrome typically begins within one day if you’ve been abusing opiates.
+The first 72 hours of opioid detox are usually the most difficult.
+Opiate drug withdrawal symptoms include:

 - Elevated heart rate